 A relevant planning application includes:

-- A formal request to the Minister, a Council or the Director General to initiate the making of an environmental planning instrument or development control plan in relation to a particular site;
+- A formal request to the Minister, a Council or the Director General to initiate the making of an environmental planning instrument, such as a revision to the Local Environmental Plan to allow for a different or more intensive use of land or development control plan in relation to a particular site;

-- An application for a development consent under Part 4; and
+- An application for a development consent; and

 Certain planning applications are not relevant planning applications, including: